kalaithuli/Python-programs/README.md

 ```
 python slide.py
 ```
+Volla!
+You are all set :D

 ## Contribution

-Your contribution is highly appreciated 🙏.
-To contribute to this project please read [how to contribute](https://github.com/bluishhh/Slide/blob/main/contribute.md)
+To contribute to this project please read [how to contribute](https://github.com/bluishhh/Slide/blob/main/contribute.md).<br>
+Your contribution is highly appreciated 🙏.</br>
 > This repository is maintained by [bluishhh](https://github.com/bluishhh).